jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

 If we need to implement a green button, we can consult the design document and copy the hex code of `$green`; however, it would be much easier if we could code the elements of the design document into our application in a modular way and reusable way.
 We have plenty of options to do that:

 - We could use CSS variables, also known as [custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables).
-- We could use [SCSS](https://sass-lang.com/) or [Stylus](http://stylus-lang.com/) to create style partials and variables.
+- We could use [SCSS](https://sass-lang.com/), [LESS](http://lesscss.org/), or [Stylus](http://stylus-lang.com/) to create style partials and variables.
 - We could also opt for using [CSS-in-JS](https://reactjs.org/docs/faq-styling.html) through a library like [`styled-components`](https://www.styled-components.com/).

 Our Team currently has been using a combination of Stylus and [CSS Modules](https://github.com/css-modules/css-modules) to manage the styling of the projects.
 React has unified the three layers of front-end development (HTML, CSS, and JavaScript) under one layer powered by JavaScript, JSX, and CSS-in-JS.
 For this post, however, we are going to rely on SCSS to create the modular components to minimize the development overhead.

 > **Feedback:** Would you like to learn how we are using `styled-components` to create a modern component library?
-Let me know in the comments below and I could make it part of this React series.
+Let us know in the comments below and we could make it part of this React series.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Oh man and a <a href="https://twitter.com/storybookjs?ref_src=twsrc%5Etfw">@storybookjs</a> shoutout as well!
 Storybook has been indispensable for our component library.</p>&mdash; Maja Wichrowska (@majapw) <a href="https://twitter.com/majapw/status/997143616865828865?ref_src=twsrc%5Etfw">May 17, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Adding SCSS to `create-react-app`

-We can [add `SCSS` support to `create-react-app` without having to `eject`](https://techcookbook.com/react/use-scss-with-create-react-app).
+We can [add `SCSS` support to `create-react-app`](https://techcookbook.com/react/use-scss-with-create-react-app) without having to `eject` to a custom setup.
 We need to install a few packages to help us achieve that goal:

-npm:
+NPM:

 ```shell
 npm install --save node-sass-chokidar npm-run-all
 ```

-[`node-sass-chokidar`](https://www.npmjs.com/package/node-sass-chokidar) is a thin wrapper around the node-sass executable to use chokidar instead of Gaze when watching files.
+[`node-sass-chokidar`](https://www.npmjs.com/package/node-sass-chokidar) is a thin wrapper around the node-sass executable to use [chokidar](https://github.com/paulmillr/chokidar) instead of [Gaze](https://github.com/shama/gaze) when watching files.

 [`npm-run-all`](https://www.npmjs.com/package/npm-run-all) is a CLI tool to run multiple npm-scripts in parallel or sequentially.